byteful/byteful/README.md

 # <p align="center"> Hello! 👋 I'm byteful. </p>

 I am a full-time student and an experienced Java developer.
-I currently work at [@FeaturedSpace](https://github.com/FeaturedSpace).

 - 🔭 I'm not really focusing on open-source projects, but I will be maintaining [LevelTools](https://github.com/byteful/LevelTools) and [MiniMapGUI](https://github.com/byteful/MiniMapGUI).
 - 💬 I am open to talk about Java, Minecraft, and/or web backends.